 Israeli military fire on Syrian artillery units after several months of occasional shelling from Syrian positions across the Golan Heights, the first such return of fire since the Yom Kippur War of 1973.

 2012 December - The US joins Britain, France, Turkey and Gulf states in formally recognising Syria's opposition National Coalition as "the legitimate representative" of the Syrian people.
-President Obama says the Coalition is now inclusive, reflective and representative enough for this "big step".

 2013 January - Syria accuses Israeli jets of attacking a military research centre near Damascus, but denies reports that lorries carrying weapons bound for Lebanon were hit.
 Unverified reports say Israel had targeted an Iranian commander charged with moving weapons of mass destruction to Lebanon.